jawaradurrette/osticket-prereqs/README.md

 Common HTTP Features: These are a set of basic features that support web server functionality, including:

-Default Document: Enables IIS to serve a default document (like index.php) when a client requests a directory.
+Default Document: This enables IIS to serve a default document (like index.php) when a client requests a directory.

 Directory Browsing: Allows users to see the contents of a directory on the web server.

 Static Content: Enables the serving of static web pages and files.

-IIS Management Console: This is the GUI interface for managing IIS settings and configurations, which is helpful for setting up and managing your osTicket site.
+IIS Management Console: This is the GUI interface for managing IIS settings and configurations, which helps set up and manage your osTicket site.
 </p>
 <br />